eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 Figure: *Visualizing capacity and demand in case without flexible capacity*

 Actual capacity is equal to maximum capacity, and demand is very close.
-Though no propre imbalance  is detected, even a slight increase of demand could not be managed.
+Though no proper imbalance  is detected, even a slight increase of demand could not be managed.
 Both, supplier and customer, can conclude, that it may be relevant to collaborate to identify measures to mitigate risk.

 #### Example 4: Solving a Capacity Bottleneck